Why did the Journal Hosting Program end?

 JHP content in Archive

-The end of JHP will have no impact on content in the JSTOR Archival Journal collections; all JHP content included in the Archival Journal collections will remain in these collections.
-JHP content ahead of these collections’ moving wall will not be accessible on JSTOR; as the moving wall advances each year, a year of content will again become accessible in the archives.
+The end of JHP had no impact on content in the JSTOR Archival Journal collections; all JHP content included in the Archival Journal collections remains in these collections.
+As the moving wall advances each year, a year of content becomes accessible in the archives.